IrisCTF 2025

 Pattern Matching: Regular expressions to identify suspicious domains and user activities.

-Command-Line Utilities: strings
+Command-Line Utilities:

 for targeted searches in large datasets.